 Who do I look at if there are two photographers or family/friends are taking photos?
 For group or formal photos always look at Holly (or main photographer) for the first couple photos unless asked otherwise.
 I'd like to have everyone looking at me at the same time.
 I don't mind after I am done if family and friends also take photos, just don't want a time consuming competition using up your wedding time.

-When children are in formal photos, try to look at me more than them... then I have a better chance of getting you all looking at me at the same time.
+When children and pets are in formal photos, try to look at me more than them... then I have a better chance of getting you all looking at me at the same time.
 This is especially true for the ones that are tired and don't want to be in any more photos.
 I will try to get their attention or have a family member or friend jump behind me to get their attention so always look at me and be ready and smiling.
 This way we are more likely to get that shot.

 Performing dips, spins, back flips, flash mobs and other activities: Try to position yourself towards the camera when possible.
 It is also best if you can let your camera person know when you will be performing dips, spins or back flips.

 Like herding cats.
 Wedding Party and Family - please don't wander off.
 What is worse than herding cats or kittens?
 Sometimes trying to gather people for a large group photo at a wedding.
 It's true!
 What helps?
 Provide a list and/or tell those you want in the photos ahead of time to be there and be ready, with a set time.
 Also find a friend or family member attending the wedding who knows everyone and is outspoken to help gather for both sides.
-Or a wedding planner to help out.
+Or a helpful wedding planner to help out.
 This goes for the wedding party and/or direct family members that are to be in the formal photos.
 To some degree it is the responsibility of the photographer but they will not personally know everyone by name or appearance.

 If you have something really unique or special, let me know: this could include special necklaces, shoes, charms or passed on items such as veils.
 Anything I may not know about.
 This also goes for special events planned that are beyond your average wedding events, such as a special birthday cake for a guest or an anniversary gift to the grandparents, those sorts of things can help your photographer in so many ways.